professor-2390/controid-bot/README.md

-# ***NOTE:*** *The current version of the bot only supports discord.js version **14** I've been updating the bot in the dev branch but some things have changed since version 14 please be patient I'm currently working on the new version.
+# ***⚠ WARNING:*** *The current version of the bot only supports discord.js version **13** I've been updating the bot in the dev branch but some things have changed since version 14 but I've decided to **no logner work on this project.** I'm currently working on the new version on a new bot.
 If you want the last updated version it is in the dev branch.
-Thank you!*
+To stay updated please join https://discord.gg/T7QeqCqFrw & add **Professor#5166** Thank you for your support!*
 <img src="./Assets/repo-banner.jpg"/>

 <h1 align="center">Welcome to Project Controid 👋</h1>